 Two/three other tables were occupied by other families, some of them had toddlers in their group too.
 They were comparatively calm as they were discussing their next travel plans.
 This was seemingly upmarket place all and present there seemed to be quiet rich.

 Suddenly there was a huge thud and the whole place was silent in one moment.
 I was also looking around for the source and saw all the eyes on me.
 I had never attracted so many women’s attention in such a short span, I felt good.
 My wife must be very jealous.

 “But why is everyone staring at me?”
 I wondered.
 I looked around and looked at the floor behind me as the sound seemed to have come from there.
 Oh no, my son had done his job again.
-He thought that the finest bone china plate kept on the table was his favourite football and he shot that down breaking it into pieces.
+He thought that the finest bone china plate kept on the table was his favorite football and he shot that down breaking it into pieces.
 I realized why everyone was staring at us.

 “Oh no. I don’t want to attract attention for all the wrong reasons”.
 I tried to scold my son for his behavior.

 -Babbba….(father…) my son uttered those beautiful words when I looked at him in anger.
-No one can scold an one year old after those sweet words.
+No one can scold a one-year-old after those sweet words.

 I hugged him even tighter and went away from the table and took our nearest seat very fast before he could make any more mess.
 One of the waiters came forward to clean the mess.

 We took a side table with a sofa.
 These seats were also our favourite seats in any restaurant.
 I summoned the waiter and asked for the menu card.
 The crowd got back to their business.
 Girls started chirping and giggling again, this time some of them were giving me an askance look at times.
 Families started their own discussion.
 The older ones got busy in some serious talk.

 I met Mr. Das again at the exit.
 They were staying in that hotel.
 Room rate as they said was 4,500 per night.
-The rate seemed quiet high for the ambience facilities provided.
+The rate seemed quite high for the ambiance facilities provided.
 He informed that his son Aditya also lived in Secundrabad.